Red Wine Vinegar Substitute – 8 Smart Alternatives

 3. Apple cider vinegar

-Both apple cider vinegar and red wine vinegar share a fruity flavor.
-One has the apple flavor and the other has the flavor of the grapes.
+Both apple cider vinegar and red wine vinegar share a fruity flavor; one has an apple flavor, and the other has the flavor of grapes.

-The sweetness and acidic properties of both these vinegars are quite the same.
-In fact, in most cases, you won’t even notice the difference between them in a finished dish.
+The sweetness and acidic properties of both of these vinegars are quite similar.
+You usually won’t notice the difference between them in a finished dish.

-Substitute 4 tablespoons of red wine vinegar with a mix of 3 tablespoons apple cider vinegar and 1 tablespoon red wine.
-This combination of apple cider vinegar and red wine works just like the red wine vinegar.
+Substitute four tablespoons of red wine vinegar, three tablespoons of ACV, and one tablespoon of red wine.
+This combination of apple cider vinegar and red wine works like vinegar.

 4. Sherry vinegar

-Sherry vinegar is gourmet wine vinegar made from Sherry.
+Sherry vinegar is a gourmet wine vinegar made from sherry.

-Due to its aging in barrels this vinegar has a dark amber color with some shades of mahogany and its aroma contains hints of nuts and wood.
+Due to its aging in barrels, this vinegar is dark amber with some shades of mahogany, and its aroma contains hints of nuts and wood.

-It works best in vinaigrettes and is also used instead of wine to deglaze pans or to add a little burst of flavor to stews, sauces, and soups.
+It works best in vinaigrettes and is also used instead of wine to deglaze pans or add a little flavor to stews, sauces, and soups.

 The flavor is less harsh and acidic.
 While substituting sherry vinegar for red wine vinegar, use it in a little more quantity.